nikhilachalkar/RoxilerDashboard/README.md

                                                                                          Overview

 This project is a full-stack application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It includes both backend and frontend components to handle transactions data from a third-party API, provide various functionalities such as listing transactions, generating statistics, bar chart, pie chart, and displaying them in a user-friendly web interface.
+It includes both backend and frontend components to handle transactions data from a third-party API, provide various functionalities such as listing transactions, generating statistics, bar chart and displaying them in a user-friendly web interface.

 This website is hosted at https://roxiler-frontend-v8yn.onrender.com